OpenEngineer/casperlang/README.md

 ### 4. eval

-The program entry point is evaluated returning which should returning a final IO value.
+The program entry point is evaluated returning a final IO value.

 The `IO.Run()` is called.
 This starts a cascade of nested IO actions, interspersed with pure function calls.

+When functions are called its arguments are substituted immediately into a copy of the function's rhs (unevaluated) value.

+Note that it is actually the pattern-matching that initiates non-lazy evaluation (the built-in `fold` function is also non-lazy).

 ### 5. serialization